 4 California Fresh Figs, stems removed and sliced

-Heat 1 tablespoon of the olive oil in a large nonstick or cast iron skillet over medium-high heat.
-Saute, stirring regularly, until the onions are tender, deeply browned, and caramelized.
+Heat 1 tablespoon of the olive oil in a large nonstick or cast-iron skillet over medium-high heat.
+Add the onion and saute, stirring regularly, until tender, deeply browned, and caramelized, 35 to 40 minutes.
 Transfer to a bowl and stir in the vinegar.
 Set aside.

 Put the chickpea flour, water, 1 tablespoon of the olive oil, and salt into a medium bowl and whisk vigorously until smooth.
 It will be similar in consistency to pancake batter.

 Set the same skillet you used to cook the onions over medium-high heat.
 Add 1 teaspoon of olive oil.
-When the oil is hot, pour ? cup of the socca batter into the pan, tilting it to help the batter spread until it’s at least 5 inches across.
+When the oil is hot, pour 1/4 of the socca batter into the pan, tilting it to help the batter spread until it’s at least 5 inches across.

 When the bottom of the flatbread is golden brown and little bubbles appear across the top, 3 to 4 minutes, use a spatula to turn it over.
-As soon as you flip it, lay ¼ of the onions over the surface of the socca, followed by ¼ of the cheese, ¼ of the figs, and ¼ of the parsley.
+As soon as you flip it, lay ¼ of the onions over the surface of the socca, followed by ¼ of the cheese, 1 sliced fig, and ¼ of the parsley.
 Cook until the bottom is brown, another minute or 2.